18 Top Image Recognition App to Watch in 2025

 Category: Accessibility

 Accessibility is one of the most exciting areas in image recognition applications.
-Aipoly is an excellent example of an app designed to help visually impaired and color blind people to recognize the objects or colors they're pointing to with their smartphone camera.
+Aipoly is an excellent example of an app designed to help visually impaired and color blind people identify objects or colors they're pointing to with their smartphone camera.

 3. TapTapSee